What is a Headless CMS?

 If your backend developers prefer to use one language for the body and your frontend developers prefer a different one for the head, then they can easily do that by using a Headless CMS.
 This also means that your content will be shown as your frontend developers want it to on everything from websites and apps to billboards and smartwatches - and you can be sure that the content is the same across all platforms, since all the content is created in the same CMS.

-How does Headless work?
+How does a Headless CMS work?

 A Headless Content Management System is all backoffice and is essentially a content repository built from scratch, that you fill with all the necessary content.
 Since it has no frontend layer, the content built will simply be waiting in your backoffice until it is used by one or more heads.
 So if you do not attach a head to display the content it will not be visible anywhere - neither to preview nor live.